 Avoiding a DUI Checkpoint by Making a U-Turn

 The law does not prohibit anyone from making a U-turn to avoid going through a sobriety checkpoint.
 However, the turn must be done without violating any traffic laws and with safety in mind.
 Law enforcement officers carrying out the inspection should give motorists sufficient warning of a checkpoint.
-Those that feel they need to avoid it they, therefore, have enough time to make a turn and use an alternative route.
+Those that feel they need to avoid it, therefore, have enough time to make a turn and use an alternative route.

 The rules prohibit officers from stopping motorists that have chosen to avoid a checkpoint.
 However, as earlier indicated, traffic rules must always be obeyed.
 A motorist can be arrested if while turning he or she: